codefellows/seattle-code-javascript-401d51/Whiteboarding/README.md

 > Ideally you can iteratively AND recursively navigate Linked Lists and Trees

-- find midpoint of a linked list (how to use a runner)
+- find midpoint of a linked list (how to use a runner) - [Ash's Whiteboard](https://projects.invisionapp.com/freehand/document/cvOVJjxFi)
 - reverse a linked list
-- remove node (or duplicates) from a linked list - [Joe's Whiteboard]()
+- remove node (or duplicates) from a linked list - [Joe's Whiteboard](https://projects.invisionapp.com/freehand/document/HmjR0PrSI)
-- Binary Tree:  be able to traverse structure and do a thing! (conditionally or not?)
+- Binary Tree:  be able to traverse structure and do a thing! (conditionally or not?) - [Jonathan's Whiteboard](https://projects.invisionapp.com/freehand/document/fBtptApHz)
 - Binary Search Tree:  be able to traverse structure and do a thing! (conditionally or not?)   - Big O : time O(log n) aka (cut options in half each)
 - trees - be familiar with terminology
   - leaf